openhive-network/hive/doc/mira.md

 ## Global write buffer

 The global write buffer is used for performant writes to the database.
 It lives in main memory and also contains the latest changes to a particular database object.
 Not only is it used for writing, but also for reading.
 It is important to ensure there is enough capacity allocated to keep up with the live chain.
 The global write buffer is contained *within* the global shared cache.
-Using the default configuration as an example, `1073741824 = 1GiB`.
+Using the default configuration as an example, `1073741824 = 1 GB`.

 ```
 ...